 - 4. The buffer must be maintained as perennial species for the practice lifespan.
-Grazing (including flash grazing) and haying are not allowed in the protected riparian area during the lifespan of this practice.
-If at any time during the practice lifespan the participant is found to be grazing (including flash grazing) their livestock in the buffer, as documented by photographic evidence, the District shall require the repayment of the entire buffer payment (i.e. non-prorated). - i.
-When both sides of the stream are under the same ownership livestock must be excluded from both sides of the stream. - 5.
+Grazing (including flash grazing) and having are not allowed in the protected riparian area during the lifespan of this practice. - i.
+When both sides of the stream are under the same ownership, livestock must be excluded from both sides of the stream. - 5.
 The intent of this stream exclusion practice is for the fields adjacent to the buffer to remain in pasture for the length of the contract lifespan.
 If any part of this practice is damaged or destroyed during contract lifespan, the participant shall be subject to prorated repayment per the Practice Failures section of the VACS Guidelines.
 If the fields adjacent to the buffer are converted to any other land use during contract lifespan, those fields will be ineligible for any VACS Program funding until the stream exclusion practice lifespan expires or the prorated repayment has been made. - 6.
 To protect stream banks, state cost-share and tax credit are authorized for: - i.
-Fencing to restrict stream access in connection with newly developed watering facilities.
-The minimum fence setback from the stream must be either (i) at least 35 feet or (ii) at least 50 feet, except as designed in areas immediately adjacent to livestock crossings and controlled hardened accesses. - a.
+Permanent fencing to restrict stream access in connection with newly developed or existing watering facilities.
+The minimum fence setback from the stream must be either (i) at least 10 feet or (ii) at least 25 feet, except as designed in areas immediately adjacent to livestock crossings and controlled hardened accesses. - a.
 Wetlands, intermittent springs, seeps, ponds connected to streams, sensitive karst features, and gullies adjacent to streams should be included in the buffer area. - b.
 Isolated seeps, springs, wetlands, and ponds without direct connection to a stream may be fenced as well, but shall not be used as the sole criteria for determining eligibility for the SL-6 practice. - ii.
 Stream crossings for grazing distribution or limited water access as long as the fencing adjacent to the crossing restricts access to the excluded area. - iii.
 Fence chargers used to electrify permanent or temporary fencing. - 7.
 To supply an alternative watering system to grazing livestock, state cost-share and tax credit are authorized for: - i.
 Watering developments including: - a.
 Wells, including a permanently affixed pump and pumping accessories; - I) Districts may approve cost-share for dry wells and/or well location studies (geotechnical surveys) for the development of an alternative watering systems on a case-by-case basis and at the discretion of the District's Board. - II) Pumps and equipment associated with portable and permanent watering systems are allowed.
 The payment for the selected pump, provision of power, and associated equipment should be the most cost effective for the specific site and application.
 The replacement costs of pumps and pumping equipment components which fail to function properly during the lifespan of the practice are considered maintenance expenses and are the responsibility of the participant.